Ale-JRD/Alblogtrad/content/post/hello-world/index.md

 Getting asked, Hatsumi humbly replied, 「Not as much as you who were his wives, but…」, as she showed a nostalgic look on her face.

 「I believe it was about a month after Sakuya-san passed away.
-A lot of strange people came to our house, did they not~?」
+A lot of strange people came to our house, did they not-?」

 「Huh, but why?」